jmcruz1983/william-hill/README.md

     ant run-tests

 This runs Cucumber features using Cucumber's Command Line Interface (CLI) runner.

-And this runs the tests expected for the scenario 3
+And this runs the tests expected for the scenario 3.

 # Reports

-Once run, some html and junit reports will be generated inside william-hill/target folder
+Once run, some html and junit reports will be generated inside william-hill/target folder.

+HTML report will be displayed on the default web browser.